-The partner portal is located at http://www.centrestack.com, and you can login through here: https://www.centrestack.com/management/partnerloginpage.aspx.
-From the Partner Portal you can download the CentreStack Server software as well manage the licensing of your Servers.
+The partner portal is located at https://www.centrestack.com, and you can login through here: https://www.centrestack.com/management/partnerloginpage.aspx.
+From the Partner Portal you can download the CentreStack software as well as manage the licensing of your Servers.

-Typically you will download the CentreStack Server software, set it up and leverage the built-in 30 day trial time to finish the setup.
-Towards the end of the trial, you assign licenses from the partner portal to your Server and activate it into production.
+Commonly, you will download the CentreStack software, set it up and leverage the built-in 30 day trial time to finish the setup.
+Towards the end of the trial, you assign licenses from the partner portal to your Server and activate it into a production environment.

 Both Self-Hosted Servers and Hosted CentreStack Tenants (sync4share) can be managed via the Partner Portal.

 3.3 Self-Hosted CentreStack¶

-In the User Interface, the Self-Hosted CentreStack Server instance is referred to as a Cluster.
-A Cluster can be as small as a single Server or scaled out to include multiple Servers in a server farm.
+In the User Interface, the Self-Hosted CentreStack instance is referred to as a Cluster or a Server Farm.
+A Cluster can be as small as a single Server or scaled out to include multiple Servers in a Server farm.

-In a CentreStack Server management interface, most of the time you are managing tenants.
-It can be a single tenant when deployed for a single company.
-Or it can be multiple tenants.
+In a CentreStack management interface, most of the time you are managing tenants.
+It can be a single tenant when deployed for a single company, or it can be multiple tenants.
 A tenant is a management and billing scope that includes a number of users and a specific amount of storage.
 It normally maps to a company or a client of yours.